nidhi-ks/Flink-demo-for-Financial-Services/FlinkSQL.md

 ```

 Please note that the user should have read write access on the database , collection specified in the connector .
-The data flows from Confluent Cloud to Mongo Atlas trade_data_volume collection .
+The data flows from Confluent Cloud to Mongo Atlas trades_data_volume collection .
 Verify the data inside the Mongo Atlas UI .